mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 ## Detaching The Executable

-You can also hit CTRL+C then 'q' in the cdb console and it'll exit cdb without impacting the executable or the process it's attached to, thanks to the -pd flag.
+You can also hit CTRL+C then 'q' in the cdb console to exit cdb without impacting the executable or the process it's attached to, thanks to the -pd flag.
 The downside of doing that is losing cdb as the parent process.

 ![No-Parent](./no_parent.png)